StefanZander/lecture_notes/ewa/javascript/marp/js_intro.md

   - **Null** – a primitive type with only one value `null`
   - **Undefined** – value assigned to unitialized variables
 - Primitive types `Boolean`, `Number`, and `String` are treated as reference types to make the language more consistent
-- All primitive types have _literal representations_ of their values
+- All primitive types have literal value representations
 <!-- - **Identification**: `typeof` returns type as `string` -->
 ::::
 :::::